Ultimate Ears' massive new Bluetooth speaker blasts the bass for 24-hour tunes

 Like the Apple HomePod, the Hyperboom comes with adaptive EQ.
 According to Ultimate Ears, the Hyperboom is capable of adjusting its sound profile depending on where you put it, saying that, "the adaptive EQ reads the environment and automatically adjusts the sound to fill any space".

 Sounds good?
-You'll be able to buy the Ultimate Ears from early March for $399.99, which works out at about £300 / AU$600, although global pricing and availability is yet to be confirmed.
+You'll be able to buy the Ultimate Ears from early March for $399.99 / AU$599, which works out at about £300, although UK pricing and availability is yet to be confirmed.

 - Heading to the beach?
 These are the best waterproof speakers of 2020